sweagleExpert/integrations/azure-devops/Sweagle_Extension/README.md

 ## Create and Publish

+- In your organization extensions list, install the Microsoft "Azure DevOps Extension Tasks" from Microsoft marketplace

-- Copy all the files here in your Azure DevOps repository
+- Create an Azure DevOps repository and copy all the files here in it

 - Create a personal token to publish extension as defined here: https://docs.microsoft.com/en-us/azure/devops/extend/publish/command-line?view=azure-devops#acquire-a-pat
   - copy it for next step

 - Create a service connection to Microsoft Visual Studio MarketPlace
   - use marketplace URL: https://marketplace.visualstudio.com
-  - name it `microsot_visualstudio_marketplace`
+  - name it `microsoft_visualstudio_marketplace`
-  (you can change this name as long as it is consistent with the publish task in your `publish_extension_pipeline.yml` file)
+  (you can change this name as long as it is consistent with the publish task in your `publish-extension-pipeline.yml` file)
   - use the token defined in previous step

+- Create a new pipline base on file `publish-extension-pipeline.yml`

+- Run the pipeline

+- You can add and run pipeline `test-extension-pipeline.yml` to test your extension

 # COMMONS STEPS FOR COMMAND LINE AND AZURE DEVOPS